Skip To Main Content

 A. The student’s disciplinary records indicate a history of discipline offenses or criminal convictions/adjudications, violent or disruptive behavior or membership in a group defined as a gang under RCW 28A.225.225.

-C. Enrollment of the student would displace a child who is a resident of the district (except that a student admitted under this section must be permitted to remain enrolled at that school, or in the K-12 grade continuum until they complete their schooling); or
+C. Enrollment of the student would displace a child who is a resident of the district (except that a student admitted under this section must be permitted to remain enrolled at that school or in the K-12 grade continuum until they complete their schooling); or

 D. The student has repeatedly failed to comply with requirements for participation in an alternative school program, such as participating in weekly direct contact with the teacher.